ProperForm Data Processing Addendum

 3.1.
 Instructions.

-ProperForm will process Provider Personal Data solely: (a) to provide and operate the Services in accordance with the Terms; (b) as further documented in this DPA, the Terms, and any additional written instructions Provider provides to ProperForm from time to time; and (c) as required by Applicable Privacy Law.
-ProperForm will promptly notify Provider if, in ProperForm's reasonable judgment, a Provider instruction would cause ProperForm to violate Applicable Privacy Law, in which case ProperForm is not required to follow that instruction until it is modified to comply.
+ProperForm will process Personal Data solely: (a) to provide and operate the Services in accordance with the Terms; (b) as further documented in this DPA, the Terms, and any additional written instructions Business provides to ProperForm from time to time; and (c) as required by Applicable Privacy Law.
+ProperForm will promptly notify Business if, in ProperForm's reasonable judgment, a Business instruction would cause ProperForm to violate Applicable Privacy Law, in which case ProperForm is not required to follow that instruction until it is modified to comply.

 3.2.
 Restrictions on Processing.